 In a nutshell, you must have to all of your ducks in a row, up-front and afterward.

-Here are 11 places women entrepreneurs can look for small-business grants and financial resources.
+Here are 11 places women entrepreneurs can look for small business grants and financial resources for women

-Some federal government grants for small-business owners are designated and dedicated for particular purposes, such as research and development projects, or for businesses in rural areas.
-Government grants typically must be used for required aims and purposes other than business startup costs or day-to-day and daily expenditures.
+Some federal government small business grants for women are designated and dedicated for particular purposes, such as research and development projects, or for businesses in rural areas.
+Government grants typically must be used for required aims and purposes other than business startup costs or day-to-day and daily expenses and expenditures.

 Grants.gov is a database where all the important data and information are stored of federally sponsored grants, including grants for small businesses.
 To apply, you must obtain a DUNS number for your business (a unique nine-digit identification number), register to do business with the U.S. government with the help of using its System Award Management website, and create an account at Grants.gov.